 Cancer and the side effects of treatment cause this condition.
 If your body is already weakened by cancer when treatment begins, then it is even more difficult to cope with the side effects.

-Factors that may increase your chance of cancer fatigue include:
+Factors that may increase your chances of cancer fatigue: